pooyavahidi/content/ai/generalization_machine_learning.md

 **Underfitting (High Bias):**<br>
 A model is too simple to capture the underlying patterns in the data, resulting in high training and test error.
 Model performs poorly on both training and test (unseen) data.

+_Simple Models usually have High Bias_

 **Overfitting (High Variance):**<br>
 A model is too complex, capturing noise and random details in the training data, leading to low training error but high test error.
 Model performs well on training data but poorly on test (unseen) data.

-**Balancing Underfitting and Overfitting:**<br>
+_Complex Models usually have High Variance_

+**Bias-Variance Tradeoff:**<br>
-The goal in machine learning is to find the sweet spot between underfitting and overfitting where the model generalizes well.
+The key goal in machine learning is to find the sweet spot between underfitting and overfitting (tradeoff between bias and variance) where the model generalizes well.

 - Underfitting is associated with high bias and low variance.
 - Overfitting is associated with low bias and high variance.